 Text copied to clipboard!

-• Current state licensure as an Occupational Therapist
+• Valid state licensure or certification as an Occupational Therapist.

-• Knowledge of child development and pediatric conditions
+• Strong knowledge of child development and pediatric conditions.

 Potential interview questions